-5. Project quality management.
-As l have commented earlier, one cause of project failure is the tendency to overlook or sacrifice quality in order to meet a tight deadline.
+As I have commented earlier, one cause of project failure is that quality is overlooked or sacrificed so that a tight deadline can be met.
 It is not very helpful to complete a project on time, only to discover that the thing delivered won't work properly!
-Quality management includes both quality assurance (planning to meet quality requirements) and quality control (steps taken to monitor results to see whether they conform to requirements).
+Quality management included both quality assurance (planning to meet quality requirements) and quality control (steps taken to monitor results to see if they conform to requirements).